Nova: Novae as distance indicators

 Novae have some promise for use as standard candle measurements of distances.
 For instance, the distribution of their absolute magnitude is bimodal, with a main peak at magnitude −8.8, and a lesser one at −7.5.
 Novae also have roughly the same absolute magnitude 15 days after their peak (−5.5).
-Comparisons of nova-based distance estimates to various nearby galaxies and galaxy clusters with those measured with Cepheid variable stars, have shown them to be of comparable accuracy.
+Nova-based distance estimates to various nearby galaxies and galaxy clusters have been shown to be of comparable accuracy to those measured with Cepheid variable stars.

-Recurrent nova
+Recurrent novae

-A recurrent nova (RNe) is an object that has been seen to experience multiple nova eruptions. as well as several extragalactic ones (in the Andromeda Galaxy (M31) and the Large Magellanic Cloud).
+A recurrent nova (RN) is an object that has been seen to experience repeated nova eruptions.
+The recurrent nova typically brightens by about 9 magnitudes, whereas a classical nova may brighten by more than 12 magnitudes.

+Although it is estimated that as many as a quarter of nova systems experience multiple eruptions, only ten recurrent novae (listed below) have been observed in the Milky Way.

+Several extragalactic recurrent novae have been observed in the Andromeda Galaxy (M31) and the Large Magellanic Cloud.
 One of these extragalactic novae, M31N 2008-12a, erupts as frequently as once every 12 months.
-The recurrent nova typically brightens by about 8.6 magnitudes, whereas a classic nova may brighten by more than 12 magnitudes.
-Although it is estimated that as many as a quarter of nova systems experience multiple eruptions, only ten recurrent novae have been observed in the Milky Way.
-The ten known galactic recurrent novae are listed below.